Equality and Inequality Dual

 Females are purged first in the economy, out ranking males in terms of vulnerability.
 Women are paid less and disempowered both socially and economically in South Africa.
 The rate of violence against women feels like it’s oppressing from all sides, on mental and physical levels.

-The Competition Act Can Impact
+The Constitution and Competition Act Can Impact

 Please help us take action and advocate for a fair economy, accessible to everyone.